-Bella Thorne & Blackbear: Rapper Posts Cryptic Tweet After She Kisses Tana Mongeau
+Bella Thorne & Blackbear: He Reveals He’s Been Played After She Kisses Tana Mongeau

-Blackbear just admitted he may have been played, and it looks like he has all the feels!
+Blackbear just admitted that he was ‘f–ked over’, and it sounds like he has all the feels!
 But, is it because his former flame, Bella Thorne just made out with a famous YouTube star?

 While Bella Thorne, 19, has been keeping us guessing about her love life — having been involved with Blackbear, 26, and Scott Disick, 34, this year — it looks like she’s still breaking hearts in Hollywood.
 Her former fling, rapper, Blackbear just tweeted that he’s been “getting f–ked over.”
 But, by who?
 While that’s all he revealed, Blackbear’s tweet came right after Bella and YouTube star Tana Mongeau, 19, shared a steamy lip lock online.
 Their kiss was followed by Tana’s confession that she wanted to date Bella!